History of slavery in Virginia: Clothing

 The clothing that enslaved people in Virginia wore varied depended upon when they lived, what occupations they had, and the practices of their enslavers.
 They could not retain their choice of clothing from Africa, except that some women wore traditional West African cloth head wraps.

 In the eighteenth century, if they worked in the fields, they likely wore uncomfortable, simple European-style clothing.
 It was certainly made of inexpensive and inferior fabric, like Negro cloth and osnaburg made from hemp and flax.
 Some people found the clothing so uncomfortable that they tried to take it off when able.

 More durable and comfortable fabric, like jean cloth, was used in the nineteenth century.
 With increased cotton production, ready-made clothing of blended fabrics was common.
 If someone worked in the house or held a liveried position, they had higher quality clothing or uniforms.
 Girls wore simple gowns and then adult dresses beginning in puberty.
 Boys clothing varied as they aged.
 They wore simple gowns, short pants, and then long pants.
 They were given shoes and sometimes hats.
 Clothing was generally handed out twice a year.
 Personal touches could be applied in the making of vegetable-dyed fabrics, sewn-on glass beads or cowrie shells, or hand-fashioned necklaces.
 Some people planning to run away acquired better clothing, so that they would be less conspicuous—they stole clothing or purchased it, if they were able to make money.

 Slave trade

 Transatlantic slave trade

 The Atlantic slave trade started in the sixteenth century when Portuguese and Spanish ships transported enslaved people to South America, and then to the West Indies.
 Virginia became part of the Atlantic slave trade when the first Africans were brought to the colony in 1619.
 The slaves were sold for tobacco and hemp that was sent to Europe.

 In 1724, one merchant, Richard Merriweather, speaking on behalf of Bristol merchants concerning the 1723 act passed in Virginia that imposed a duty on liquor and slaves, estimated that between 1500 and 1600 slaves were imported to Virginia each year by Bristol and London merchants.
+In 1772, prominent Virginians submitted a petition to the Crown, requesting that the slave trade to Virginia be abolished; it was rejected.

 The United States Congress enacted an Act Prohibiting Importation of Slaves that was effective as of 1808.
 This increased the domestic slave trade business.